Admission for the January 2025 academic session is ongoing Apply Now!

 Public Sector Economics2

-• Discuss the roles of governments under various fiscal systems of free, mixed, and centrally planned economies;
+• Discuss the roles of governments under various fiscal systems of free, mixed, and centrally planned economies.

 • Identify the background theories of public sector economics as a guide to higher-level economics on the role of government in economic growth and development.

-Research Method I2
+Research Methods I2

-• Explain the concept and scope of research methods;
+• Explain the concept and scope of research methods.

-• Discuss in detail procedures for conducting research;
+• Discuss in detail procedures for conducting research.

-• Discuss the principles guiding research; and
+• Discuss the principles guiding research.

-• Discuss types of research – experimental non-experimental and quasi-experimental research.
+• Discuss types of research – experimental, non-experimental, and quasi-experimental research.

 1st SemesterUnits